UtkarshRedd/Product-Popularity-Calculator/README.md

 3. Calculate the product popularity based on these weights.

 The results of the significance of each click event, as illustrated by the best-performing regressor, are as follows: -

 ![Tira pic 2](https://github.com/UtkarshRedd/Product-Popularity-Calculator/assets/29978378/8ef282a6-0e60-407c-ae27-145a258f8c24)

+From the above barplot, it can be observed that adds_to_cart_from_wishlist has the highest influence on a product purchase, indicating that when a user transfers something from wishlist to cart, there is a high likelihood that they will purchase this product.
+On the other hand, the number of clicks has the least influence on a product purchase, indicating that a product may have thousands of clicks, but that does not imply the likelihood of a purchase.

 ## Modules
 There are a total of three modules in this project: -